MicrosoftDocs/Viva/Viva/topics/curate-a-topic-in-multilingual.md

 search.appverid:
     - MET150
 ms.localizationpriority:  medium
-description: Learn how to curate topics in multiple languages using the Multilingual feature in Microsoft Topics.
+description: Learn how to curate topics in multiple languages using the Multilingual feature in Topics.
 ---

-# Curate Multilingual topics in Microsoft Topics
+# Curate Multilingual topics in Topics

 The Multilingual feature in Topics allows you to curate and edit a topic page in English, French, German, and Spanish.